Spaghetti and meatballs-what a combo! (Spaghetti is a long, thin durum wheat pasta and meatballs are typically seasoned ground beef or pork.)

 7 - Gorgonzola and Walnut Salad

 This dish balances creamy cheese with crunchy nuts.
-The bold flavor of gorgonzola shines here.
+The bold flavor of gorgonzola shines here (gorgonzola is a tangy Italian blue cheese).

 We mix greens with walnuts and drizzle some vinegar for a quick twist.
 Pairing it with bright fruits makes it pop.